-I want to install my operating system
+- I want to install my operating system

 Login to the web interface with the faculty login and faculty password (more about the faculty account and password change) here ).

 Cloud versus User view

 The Stratus.FI web interface is available to users in two versions: a simpler cloud view , which is set by default and described in the chapter I want to create a virtual machine quickly , and a more complex user view with menus on the left and more controls.
 You can switch between them by clicking the user name and selecting the last item named Views .
 Compare - cloud view:

 ... and user view:

 Pre-installed virtual machine images are configured to take some information from the user settings (SSH key, superuser password, ...).
-These parameters must be set before creating the virtual machine.
+Therefore, before you create a virtual machine, you need to set these parameters.
 Sign in to web interface , click on the user's name at the top right and select Settings from the menu:

 If you do not already have one, create an SSH key on Aise, for example:

 ssh-keygen -b 4096 -t rsa